ebesier/exm-docs/docs/source/index.rst

-Welcome to the documentation of ExM Toolbox!
+Welcome to the documentation of our ExM Toolbox!
 ===================================

-[description of program]

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.